-Profile of Château des Jacques
+Château des Jacques Winery Guide

 Long before its purchase by the famous Burgundian merchant house Louis Jadot, this was the Beaujolais region’s leading estate.
-Above all else, Château de Jacques was renowned for applying a singular, Pinot Noir-like approach to its Gamay grapes, releasing wines of considerable richness and texture, unlike any other in the appellation.
+Above all else, Château de Jacques was renowned for applying a singular, Pinot Noir-like approach to its Gamay grapes, releasing wines of considerable richness and texture unlike any other in the appellation.
 The arrival of Louis Jadot and master winemaker Guillaume de Castelnau in 1996 only strengthened the estates’ appeal, cementing des Jacques’ position as the finest producer of Beaujolais cru in the entire region.

 Château de Jacques is a historic and proud property with an established pedigree in quality winemaking.
-The cellars were constructed at the end of the 16th century, although the present Château was not constructed until the mid-1800s.
+The cellars were constructed at the end of the 16th century, although the present Château was not built until the mid-1800s.
 At the time, many wealthy landowners from Paris and Lyon were investing in great Château in the Beaujolais region, building stately mansions that served as both the wineries’ headquarters and often as their summer homes.
 However, over time the Château’s reputation declined in line with the reputation of Beaujolais overall, not helped by the Beaujolais Nouveau craze!
-It was still regarded as the top producer of Beaujolais, but its status in the fine-wine world had undeniably diminished.
+It was still regarded as the top producer of Beaujolais, but its status in the fine wine world had undeniably diminished.

 Wines produced